 Why I'm creating a 'Life Skills' bucket list

-Since turning 25, I have started having what can only be described as a quarter-life crisis.
+Now I'm in my mid-twenties, I have started having what can only be described as a quarter-life crisis.
 Not employing destructive and reckless behaviors, as some may imagine; but trying to battle an impending sense of helplessness at general life tasks.
 Here’s a (tragic) example.
 Only just a few days ago did I change my first lightbulb.
 I did not, contrary to previous thought, have to shut down the power in the whole house to do so.
 It was truly eye opening; a small sense of accomplishment.

 Now before you judge, I believe myself to be an individual with many different skills – I have been cooking, cleaning and ironing my own clothes since the age of 14 (I had to teach my fellow university housemates how to operate the washing machine and to prepare a dish that wasn’t chicken nuggets and chips).
 However, I am severely lacking in tasks that one might need to run a house or look after a car.